 - Puppies learn from experience.
 They will repeat behaviours that work for them, so don’t try to redirect nipping and biting with toys or even by distracting them with food.
 Doing this is positive reinforcement and will only encourage the puppy to do it more.

-- Don’t look or touch your puppy, wait 30 seconds or so, if you can bare it.
+- Don’t look or touch your puppy, wait 30 seconds or so, if you can bear it.
 This gives the puppy a chance to get bored at the lack of reaction and seek fun elsewhere.

 - If this works, continue with a calm, soft and soothing tone to maintain the bond with your pup.